 Thousands of mallard ducks reside in the Waikato wetlands and provide recreation for hunters.

 Waikato wetlands are important habitats for native fish such as the threatened black mudfish.
-The black mudfish spends its life in wetlands, drains or weed-filled creek beds.
-They are able to burrow deep into mud or under logs and aestivate (are dormant) for months at a time during dry spells.
+Black mudfish spend their life in wetlands, drains or weed-filled creek beds.
+They are able to burrow deeply into mud or under logs and aestivate (lie semi-dormant) for months at a time during dry spells.
 This means they can occupy temporary wetlands not accessible to other fish.

 Find out more about fish access in local wetlands and waterways.